Zachary-Levesque/Smart-Flood-Detection-System/README.md

 A flood detector is only useful if it works when it matters most.
 Key design principles:

 - **Local-first alarms** — the buzzer/LED triggers independently of WiFi connectivity, so a network outage doesn't silence the alert
+- **Isolated event queues** — remote alerting consumes a separate queue, so network code cannot steal or block alarm events
 - **Connection recovery** — firmware automatically attempts WiFi reconnection rather than requiring a manual reset
 - **Sensor validation** — averaging/debouncing logic to avoid missed or false detections
+- **Watchdog coverage** — the safety-critical sensor and alarm tasks are registered with the ESP-IDF task watchdog
 - **Power resilience** — evaluating battery backup so the system stays online during a power outage (a common co-occurrence with flooding events)

 ## Results